intel-unesp-mcp/infieri2019-session2/README.md

 ### 4.1 Goals ###

-This is an optional, more challenging activity.
-You are invited to follow the N-body simulation example developed by Dr. Fabio Baruffa, which describes a step by step code optimization journey to boost performance of a toy N-body simulation algorithm on a single KNL server.
+You are invited to follow the N-body simulation example developed by Dr. Fabio Baruffa, which describes a step by step code optimization journey to boost performance of a simple N-body simulation algorithm on a single KNL server, using data and task parallelism.

 Dr. Fabio Baruffa is a software technical consulting engineer in the Developer Products Division (DPD) at Intel.
 He is working in the compiler team and provides customer support in the high performance computing (HPC) area.